 Abstract

-Acylpyrazolonate derivatives of rare earth elements (REE), being a non-mainstream class of diketonates, have continued to attract chemists and materials scientists for more than half a century.
+Acylpyrazolonate derivatives of rare earth elements (REE), being a non-mainstream class of b-diketonates, have continued to attract chemists and materials scientists for more than half a century.
 The electronic structure features of these ligands make them effective sensitizers of the luminescence of various lanthanides, emitting in the visible and IR regions.
-Exhibiting all the typical structural types of diketonates, acylpyrazolonates can form heterometallic complexes with d-elements due to the presence of additional donor atoms.
+Exhibiting all the typical structural types of b-diketonates, acylpyrazolonates can form heterometallic complexes with d-elements due to the presence of additional donor atoms.
 The review covers more than half a century of the history of these compounds and provides a perspective on the development of this class of compounds and their transformation into materials of the 21st century.

 Introduction